This document is part of the Code of Conduct for Employees resource.

 7.1 Leading by Example

-Public sector employees of special bodies model the behaviours based on the public sector values and at all times act in an ethical manner.
+Public sector employees model the behaviours based on the public sector values and at all times act in an ethical manner.
 Leadership is about positive influence, inspiring and empowering others.

 Providing sound advice, delivering high quality services and encouraging best practice demonstrates responsiveness.